ChuffedDom/being-chuffed-handbook/home.md

 9. No argument is greater than the one of inclusion.
 10. Strategy > Tactics.
 11. Legitimacy is needed in both the concept and the details.
-12. Life first, business after.
+12. Life first, business after, always asynchronous.